Our Mission Statement

 Minnetonka High School has an outstanding World Language program and our students excel on National Language exams.
-In addition to classroom instruction, you'll have an option of joining international travel experiences.

 You may begin or continue the study of world languages at Minnetonka High School, with the following languages offered in all grades: